andrewrk/zig-general-purpose-allocator/README.md

 5     32
 6     64
 7     128
+8     256
+9     512
+10    1024
+11    2048
 ```

 Each bucket starts with no pages allocated.
 When the first object is allocated
 for a given bucket, it allocates 1 page of memory from the OS.
-Each successive
-allocation grabs the next slot from the bucket.
-Once all slots are exhausted
-the allocator always returns OutOfMemory.
+This page is
+divided into "slots" - one per allocated object.
+Along with the page of memory
+for object slots, as many pages as necessary are allocated to store the
+BucketHeader, followed by "used bits", and a stack trace for each slot.

-Each bucket has 1 bit per slot representing whether the slot is used.
-Allocations
+The "used bits" are 1 bit per slot representing whether the slot is used.
-assert that the corresponding bit is 0 and set it to 1.
+Allocations use the data to iterate to find a free slot.
 Frees assert that the
 corresponding bit is 1 and set it to 0.

+The memory for the allocator goes on its own page, with no write permissions.
+On call to alloc and free, the allocator uses mprotect to make its own state
+writable, and then removes write permissions before returning.

 ## Roadmap

-* Make the leak detector print stack traces of the allocations

 * Decide if it's going to be thread-safe or not.
-* Make it reuse freed memory
 * Make it support allocations after one page is exhausted
 * Make it support allocations larger than what fits in the small allocation buckets
 * Prevent more kinds of errors
 * Give memory back to the OS as often as possible.
 If a page can be unmapped then it
   should be unmapped.
-* Clear read/write permission bits on the allocator state itself, outside of function
-  calls, so that non-allocator code cannot modify its state.
 * Validation fuzz testing
 * Performance benchmarking
+* Iterate over usize instead of u8 for used bits
+* Port to Windows